JetBrains/teamcity-documentation/topics/upgrade-notes.md

 If you face any problems with migration to the .NET runner or encounter other related issues, do not hesitate to contact us via any convenient [feedback channel](https://confluence.jetbrains.com/display/TW/Feedback).

+### Known Issues
+{id="known-issues-201923"}

+#### Handshake failure on establishing SSL connection

+Some users might get the "_Received fatal alert: handshake_failure_" error when the TeamCity server attempts to establish an SSL connection.
+The problem is caused by the broken `sunec.dll` in JRE bundled with TeamCity 2019.2.3.

+To check if this problem has affected your installation, open the `<TeamCity_installation_directory>/jre/bin/sunec.dll` file.
+If there is a JSON code in this file, your server is affected.
+To work around the problem, please follow the steps described in the [related issue](https://youtrack.jetbrains.com/issue/TW-65566#focus=streamItem-27-4119621.0-0).

+#### NuGet feed credentials for external repositories do not work with .NET runner

+The [.NET build runner](net.md) currently does not support using [NuGet feed credentials](nuget-feed-credentials.md) for authentication in external repositories.

+To work around this issue in TeamCity 2019.2.3, download the [patched .NET Packages Support plugin](https://youtrack.jetbrains.com/issue/TW-65581#focus=streamItem-27-4110405.0-0) and install it as any other [additional plugin](installing-additional-plugins.md).
+The bundled .NET Packages Support plugin will be automatically updated with the fix in our next release.

+#### AWS region us-east-1 cannot be set in S3 artifact storage settings

+If the `us-east-1` region is selected in S3 artifact storage settings, it will be automatically reset to another available region on saving the settings.
+This is caused by the incorrect bucket location returned for `us-east-1` from AWS.

+To work around this issue in TeamCity 2019.2.3, download the [patched TeamCity S3 Storage plugin](https://youtrack.jetbrains.com/issue/TW-64670#focus=streamItem-27-4108345.0-0) and install it as any other [additional plugin](installing-additional-plugins.md).
+The bundled S3 Storage plugin will be automatically updated with the fix in our next release.

 ### Bundled Java for Windows installers is updated

 The bundled version of Java in Windows installers of TeamCity Server and Agent as well as in the Docker images is updated to [Amazon Corretto 8.252.09.1](https://github.com/corretto/corretto-8/blob/release-8.252.09.1/CHANGELOG.md).